elsheikh21/car-racing-ppo/docs/PPO.md

     ![Policy gradient law](image/policy-gradient-law.png)

-    - policy π<sub>θ<sub>: it is a neural network takes the observed states from the environment as input and suggest actions to take as output.
+    - policy π<sub>θ</sub>: it is a neural network takes the observed states from the environment as input and suggest actions to take as output.
     - A_hat: estimate of what the relative value of the selected action in the current state, to be calculated when need
         - discounted sum of rewards
             - We know all the rewards so there is no guessing involved in computing discounted sum of rewards (AKA return), we actually know what happened